-Special Needs BasicCare (SNBC) is a voluntary managed care program for people with disabilities ages 18 through 64 who have Medical Assistance.
+Special Needs BasicCare (SNBC) is a voluntary managed care program for people with disabilities ages 18 through 64 who have Medical Assistance (MA).
 Enrollees may have a care coordinator or navigator to help them get health care and support services.
-Some SNBC health plans coordinate with other payers including Medicare Parts A, B and D for enrollees who have that coverage.
+Some SNBC health plans coordinate with other payers, including Medicare Parts A, B and D for enrollees who have that coverage.
 Some health plans are contracted with the Centers for Medicare & Medicaid Services (CMS) to integrate Medicare and Medicaid (Medical Assistance) benefit sets.

 SNBC health plan choices

 Different health plans are available in different counties.
-To see which are available, check the map of SNBC health plans by county in black and white (PDF) (DHS-5218A) or color (PDF) (DHS-5218).
+To see which are available, check the map of SNBC health plans by county in black and white (DHS-5218A) (PDF) or color (DHS-5218) (PDF).
 The following information may be helpful for choosing a plan:

 Report/Rate this page